 Partnering Relationships

-With the increased competition and greater product and service complexity of today’s marketplace, there is a need to adopt a relationship strategy that emphasises the lifetime customer.
-Instead of viewing prospects as transactional customers that you sell to once, you view them as partners in a long-term selling relationship.
+With the increased competition and greater product and service complexity of today’s marketplace, there is a need to adopt a relationship strategy that emphasizes the lifetime customer.
+Instead of viewing prospects as transactional customers you sell to once, you view them as partners in a long-term relationship.

 Keys to Partnering

-There are three keys to a partnering relationship: the relationship is built on shared values; everyone clearly understands the purpose of the partnership and is committed to the vision, and the role of the salesperson moves from selling to supporting.
+There are three keys to a partnering relationship: the relationship is built on shared values, everyone clearly understands the purpose of the partnership and is committed to the vision, and the salesperson’s role moves from selling to supporting.

 Four Key Groups